I am changing my business from operating as a sole trader to an incorporated entity. Do I need a new Australian Business Number (‘ABN’)?

 In Australia an ABN is required to operate a business, no matter what structure it is.
 This unique 11-digit number is the way that your business is identified.

-An ABN offers piece of mind by allowing people to look up your business using ABN Lookup to get confirmation of your details for sales or service orders.
+An ABN offers peace of mind by allowing people to look up your business using ABN Lookup to get confirmation of your details for sales or service orders.
 Further, you are required to include your ABN on many formal documents, including tax invoices.

-1. A new ABN is required if you are a sole trader setting up a different business structure such as an incorporated entity.
+1.You’ll need a new ABN if you are a sole trader setting up a different business structure such as an incorporated entity.

 Multiple business activities can be carried out under a single ABN if they correspond to the same business structure.
 However, you must register for a new ABN if your business structure is changing.

-2. When setting up a new business structure such as an incorporated entity from sole trader, the sole trader ABN will need to be cancelled.
+2. When you set up a new business structure, your previous ABN will need to be cancelled.

 It is not possible to transfer an existing ABN to another entity.
 If you already have an ABN as a sole trader, you will need to cancel this ABN after the incorporated entity has been set up.
 You will be allocated a new ABN upon registration of your company.

-Before you start!
+Before you start…